AkariPulse/Akari-gitsdk/README.md

 ## Terminal

+> [!IMPORTANT]
-The Terminal is the real-time market layer inside AkariPulse
+> The Terminal is the real-time market layer inside AkariPulse

 It allows users to monitor tokens, sort by momentum and volume, open analysis instantly, and execute swaps through Jupiter